Dyspareunia: understanding and treating pain during intercourse

 What is dyspareunia?

 Dyspareunia refers to pain experienced during and after intercourse.
-In addition to the already complicated periods day-to-day life, dyspareunia can be very disabling for women, disrupting their sexuality.
-In some cases, it makes vaginal penetration so painful that it's impossible.
+In addition to painful periods, which are already complicated to cope with on a day-to-day basis, dyspareunia can be very disabling in the lives of women who suffer from it, disrupting their sexuality.
+In some cases, it makes vaginal penetration so painful that it is impossible.
 It is estimated that around 20% of women suffer from this condition.
 Dyspareunia can have multiple origins, both psychological and physical.

 Dyspareunia is defined by its recurrent and systematic nature.
 Indeed, these pains are not isolated and occur with several partners.